-New classes begin every August and January for the on campus format and every July for the online format.
-Applications are accepted year round with a fall deadline of April 15 and a spring deadline of December 1 for the on campus format and a summer deadline of April 1.
+New classes begin every August for the on-campus format and every July for the online format.
+Applications are accepted year round with a fall deadline of April 15 for the on-campus format and a summer deadline of April 1.

 Admissions Requirements for the Master of Arts in Educational Psychology graduate program are:

 - A completed Graduate Admission Application (available online)

 - A $50 application fee (you may pay this online if you are completing the online application or you may send a check or money order payable to Marist College)

 - An earned baccalaureate degree from an accredited university; transcripts must be from regionally accredited institutions

 - minimum grade-point average of 3.0;

 - A copy of initial teacher certificate (required for those seeking NYS Professional Teacher Certification)

 - A current résumé;